Nevv254/Veggie_Vault/doc.md

 # VeggieVault

-**VeggieVault** is a centralized bulk produce marketplace that connects local farmers directly with vendors, restaurants, and retailers.
+**VeggieVault** is a centralized bulk produce marketplace that connects local farmers directly with vendors, restaurants and retailers.
 Instead of small, unsustainable household deliveries, VeggieVault focuses on **large, wholesale orders**, helping farmers move more produce in fewer transactions and enabling vendors to stock up at competitive prices.

 ### How It Works
 1. **Farmers** list fresh produce in bulk with minimum order quantities (MOQs), prices, and availability.
 2. **Vendors** browse listings, compare offers, and place bulk orders for delivery or pickup.
-3. **VeggieVault** streamlines logistics, payments, and order tracking for a smoother farm-to-vendor supply chain.
+3. **VeggieVault** streamlines logistics, payments and order tracking for a smoother farm-to-vendor supply chain.

 ### Why VeggieVault?
 - **Efficient** – Fewer deliveries, lower costs, better margins.
 - **Sustainable** – Supports local farming communities.
-- **Scalable** – Works for fresh produce, grains, dairy, and more.
+- **Scalable** – Works for fresh produce, grains, dairy and more.